-The CAL6:0 bits are used to tune the frequency within the selected range.
+The CAL6..0 bits are used to tune the frequency within the selected range.
 A setting of 0x00 gives the lowest frequency in that range, and a setting of 0x7F gives the highest frequency in the range.
-Incrementing CAL6:0 by 1 will give a frequency increment of less than 2% in the frequency range 7.3 - 8.1 MHz.

-7.11.2 CLKPR - Clock Prescale Register
+9.10.2 CLKPR - Clock Prescale Register